 Our last stop brought us to Trigor, which is an older city than Split by several thousand years. it is even UNESCO protected.
 We grabbed a snack and walked around.
 It’s a beautiful city and definitely worth a visit.

-We all crashed after our boat day and had a small dinner that we brought back to our rented apartment (we used AirBnB!) and hung out with the dog in the air conditioning.
+We all crashed after our boat day and had a small dinner that we brought back to our rented apartment (we used AirBnB!
+Use this link to book your next trip, disclaimer: It’s a referral link and you receive a discount on your next qualifying stay!) and hung out with the dog in the air conditioning.
 It was an amazing day.

 The next day brought us to the Krka National Park, which will be shared in a different post.
 Once we made it back from the waterfalls, we all showered and got ready for an amazing dinner at 7 Palms in the Le Meridien.
 My sister and her boyfriend stayed there Sunday and Monday nights, so we took advantage of it!

 The restaurant is right on the water, has an amazing terrace and we had delicious food.
 I ordered the sea bass and we had a bottle of white wine (as seen above).
 It was another great meal, this time with the waves crashing in the background.

 Our final full day brought us back to the Le Meridien for some relaxing in the sun.
 We hung out at the beach and the pool all day.
 We jumped in the water, which is super salty by the way, ordered food and enjoyed the pool.

 Tip: Rinse off after getting into the water because it is so salty.
 I had salt at the base of my neck for hours after jumping in the sea.
 My coverup even had a salt rim like a margarita at the end of the day.